Principal deuterium Hugoniot via Quantum Monte Carlo and $\Delta$-learning: Error analysis

-To summarize, we estimated the MLP prediction error to be the most relevant source of uncertainty for the Hugoniot, yielding, as discussed before, an error of $1\%$ and $2\%$ on the relative density and pressure, respectively, reflected on the error bars reported in Fig.~\ref{fig: Hugoniot}.
-Notice that our Hugoniot curve is consistent with the experiments even after considering the possible uncertainties.
+To summarize, we estimated the MLP prediction error to be the most relevant source of uncertainty for the Hugoniot, yielding, as discussed before, an absolute error of $0.06$ and $1$~GPa on the relative density and pressure, respectively, reflected on the error bars reported in Fig.~\ref{fig: Hugoniot}.